api3dao/signed-api/packages/signed-api/config/configuration.md

 The boolean flag to hide the signatures in the response.
 The flag is optional for backwards compatibility with older Signed API versions.

+##### `isOev`

+The boolean flag to indicate if the endpoint serves the data for OEV beacons.
+This data can be used to update the API3 proxies with the latest OEV data, but cannot be used to update the main API3 base feeds.

 ### `cache` _(optional)_